When your company turns ten years old, it’s cause for celebration. And what’s a birthday celebration without a (cup)cake?

 What can Yummy Cupcakes teach your business about marketing?

-The morale of the story is this: Exceptional customer service breeds loyal buyers.
+The moral of the story is this: Exceptional customer service breeds loyal buyers.
 And, loyal buyers become brand evangelists.

 There are two important parts to this.